MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-synchronize-folders-by-using-ews-in-exchange.md

 ---
-title: "How to Synchronize folders by using EWS in Exchange"
+title: "Synchronize folders by using EWS in Exchange"

 manager: sethgros